Anterior cruciate ligament reconstruction: Recovery

 Initial physical therapy consists of range of motion (ROM) exercises, often with the guidance of a physical therapist.
 Range of motion exercises are used to regain the flexibility of the ligament, prevent or break down scar tissue from forming and reduce loss of muscle tone.
 Range of motion exercise examples include: quadriceps contractions and straight leg raises.
 In some cases, a continuous passive motion (CPM) device is used immediately after surgery to help with flexibility.
 The preferred method of preventing muscle loss is isometric exercises that put zero strain on the knee.
 Knee extension within two weeks is important with many rehab guidelines.

 Perturbation training can help improve gait asymmetries of the knee joint.

 Approximately six weeks is required for the bone to attach to the graft.
 However, the patient can typically walk on their own and perform simple physical tasks prior to this with caution, relying on the surgical fixation of the graft until true healing (graft attachment to bone) has taken place.
 At this stage, the first round of physical therapy can begin.
 This usually consists of careful exercises to regain flexibility and small amounts of strength.
 One of the more important benchmarks in recovery is the twelve weeks post-surgery period.
 After this, the patient can typically begin a more aggressive regimen of exercises involving stress on the knee, and increasing resistance.
 Jogging may be incorporated as well.

 After four months, more intense activities such as running are possible without risk.
 After five months, light ball work may commence as the ligament is nearly regenerated.
 After six months, the reconstructed ACL is generally at full strength (ligament tissue has fully regrown), and the patient may return to activities involving cutting and twisting if a brace is worn.
-Recovery varies highly from case to case, and sometimes resumption of stressful activities may take a year or longer.
+Although athletes can start progressing in their activity level at an earlier time frame, the recommended time frame to return to sport is 9-12 months.
+Even with this recovery time frame, only 55-79% of athletes return to their past functional level of sport.

 Risks

 If the proper rehabilitation procedure is not followed out post surgery, the ACL becomes less mobile and the bones begin to rub against each other.
 The abnormal bone movement can also damage the tissue, this damage can lead to osteoarthritis.
-If the proper rehabilitation regiment is not followed, chances of reinjury increase.
+If the proper rehabilitation regimen is not followed, chances of reinjury increase.
 Correlational analysis studies show that greater attendance at rehab sessions correspond with fewer reported symptoms in the surgical knee.
 However, this does also depend on the quality of the physical therapist or athletic trainer.
 Fear is a known factor in recovery and return to sport as well, with studies showing that greater self-reported levels of fear in an athlete while rehabbing had lower scores on hop tests and quadriceps strength symmetry, increasing the risk of reinjury.